weidongxu-microsoft/work-notes/fluent-v2-overview.md

 Under the hood, it calls generated code for most REST APIs.

-The same functionality of creating storage account can be achieved by:
+The functionality of creating storage account can be achieved by (compare with calling [generated code](gen_storage_account) directly):

 ```java
 StorageAccount storageAccount =